-- 17. Schools and colleges are expected to assess the risk of children and young people being drawn into terrorism.
-School and college staff should be able to demonstrate a general understanding of the risks affecting children and young people in their area.
-They should also be able to demonstrate a specific understanding of how to identify individuals who may be at risk of radicalisation and what they can do to support them. - 18.
-Schools and colleges are expected to have clear procedures in place for supporting children at risk of radicalisation.
+- 17. Schools and colleges are expected to have clear procedures in place for supporting children at risk of radicalisation.
 These expectations should be considered in the context of the school or college's general safeguarding policy and procedures.
-Although not required explicitly in the statutory guidance, the NASUWT recommends that these procedures are incorporated into the school or college's safeguarding policy. - 19.
+The NASUWT recommends that these procedures are incorporated into the school or college's safeguarding policy. - 18.
 All staff are expected to be able to assess the risk of children and young people being drawn into extremism or terrorism.
-This risk assessment includes understanding when a child or young person may be engaged in an extremist ideology, is intent on causing harm and/or is capable of committing violent acts. - 20.
-The NASUWT advises school and college leaders to ensure that staff have access to training, including refresher training, within the working day, so that they are able to make appropriate risk assessments.
+This risk assessment includes understanding when a child or young person may be engaged in an extremist ideology, is intent on causing harm and/or is capable of committing violent acts. - 19.
+The NASUWT advises school and college leaders to ensure that all staff have access to training, including refresher training, within the working day, so that they are able to make appropriate risk assessments.